 All Edwards Lifesciences employees must provide a signature at the time of employment agreeing to uphold all of the company’s global business practice standards, including our policy on political activities.
 Non-hourly employees recertify that commitment annually.

 U.S. federal and state laws exist that prohibit and/or restrict the use of corporate treasury funds for political purposes.
 Corporate treasury funds may not be used to contribute to candidates for federal office.
-The Edwards Lifesciences Political Action Committee (EWPAC), made up of employee volunteers, makes contributions to candidates for federal office, and fully discloses its contributions on a regular basis to the Federal Election Commission.
-EWPAC Contributions can be found HERE.
+The Edwards Lifesciences Political Action Committee (Edwards PAC), made up of employee volunteers, makes contributions to candidates for federal office, and fully discloses its contributions on a regular basis to the Federal Election Commission.
+Edwards PAC Contributions can be found here.

 Corporate treasury funds may be used, where legally permissible, to contribute to candidates for state and local office.
-All contributions made by Edwards to state political candidates are disclosed on a regular basis to the appropriate state oversight authorities, including the California Secretary of State.
-Edwards’ contributions to all state elected officials and parties can be found here.
+All contributions made by Edwards to state political candidates and parties are disclosed on a regular basis to the appropriate state oversight authorities, including the California Secretary of State.
+Edwards’ contributions to California state elected officials and parties can be found here.
 Edwards also follows the state of Utah's reporting guidelines for corporations and Edwards’ contributions to Utah state elected officials and parties can be found here.

 Edwards engages political organizations or entities, including:

 - Individual candidates for local, state or federal office

 - Political parties and their respective political action committees

 At Edwards Lifesciences, corporate treasury funds may not be used to make payments to 527 groups, such as governors associations and "super PACs."
 Corporate funds may not be used for "independent expenditures" in connection with federal and state elections.
 In addition, corporate treasury funds may not be used for 501(c)(4) organizations.
 Edwards prohibits the use of corporate funds to influence ballot measures.